ivansamoyloff/note-calendar-backend/README.md

 ## 🔐 Authentication

-Almost all endpoints are protected with JWT, except:
+All endpoints are protected with JWT, except:
 - `POST /auth/login`
 - `POST /auth/register`